l3ox64/RustFiles/README.md

 # File Manager over HTTP with Rust

 This project is a simple web application built in Rust using the Axum framework, allowing users to share files and folders over HTTP.
 It provides functionalities to browse directories and download files.
 Consider using this web app for simple online file sharing.
+Example link: https://data.leox.me

 ## How to Use